5. Visualization

 • Bottomcolor: The background color at the bottom of the image.

-• Topcolor: The background color at the top of the image (Only available for LAMMPS versions that support this feature).
+• Topcolor: The background color at the top of the image.
 If the two colors differ, a vertical gradient is applied from bottom to top.

 Quality